Vets-Who-Code/vets-who-code-app/contributing.md

 - Tests pass locally
 - New code has tests when needed
 - Documentation has now been upgraded when needed
+- UI changes verified at mobile, tablet, and desktop widths (see [Responsive Design Testing](#responsive-design-testing))
 - Commit message follow project conventions
 - PR description is clear